 - Email: If you've set up an email address on your Sideline account, we'll send you an email letting you know the porting process is complete and the next steps to take based on the outcome of your request.

-What information do I need to have handy if I want to port a number?
+What information do I need to port a number?

 The specific information you will need will depend on your carrier.